2013 AGM Report

 The actual numbers (excluding our Honorary Members) currently stand as follows:

 Whilst the majority are of course domiciled in the UK, it is good to see a continuing overseas representation – at 24, overseas membership remains more than a quarter of the total.
 Our current membership comes from:

-Of the overall Panel Membership, 79 currently feature on the Society’s website.
-Two years ago we gave Panel Members the opportunity to include their photographs in their website entries and, after a sluggish start, some 33 Members have since taken this up.
-Although this is 11 more than last year, it remains, at less than 50% of the total, a little disappointing.
+Of the overall Panel Membership, 77 currently feature on the Society’s website (+ one pending).
+Three years ago we gave Panel Members the opportunity to include their photographs and 38 Members have since taken this up.
+Although this figure is a few (5) more than last year, it remains, at just 50% of the total, a little disappointing.
 The opportunity is of course still there for those members who have so far not taken the plunge.

 As always, we welcome suggestions as to any particular enhancements members would like to see to the website.